Mike Slinn

 Audio to MIDI

-The Celemony Melodyne plugin (included with Pro Tools subscriptions) can obtain MIDI notes from audio tracks.
+The Celemony Melodyne Essential plugin (included with Pro Tools subscriptions) can obtain MIDI notes from audio tracks.
 Melodyne provides five algorithms.
 Depending on the material being played, and how it is being played, you will find that some audio passages are processed differently than others.
-You can thereby choose the algorithm you require for each passage.
+You can then choose the algorithm you require for each passage.
 Selecting several algorithms allows you to assemble a composite track.

 Right-click the audio track, select Copy Audio as MIDI, and then try various conversion algorithms.
 Save them as a playlist, where each clip is suitably named.